Cardiff West services

 Esso redeveloped the forecourt in 2008, with the new forecourt becoming home to one of their On the Run cafés and offering Costa Coffee.

 The forecourt was later sold to Rontec in 2013 who added their own-brand Shop'n Drive store to the site and replaced the On the Run café with a Subway store.
 The Shop'n Drive store later rebranded to Spar in early 2018, before Rontec rebranded the site to BP in late 2018.

 Old Survey Results

 In 2006, Cardiff West was rated as 3 out of 5 by Holiday Which? and they received a four star loo award.

 The services were inspected by The AA on 24 and 25 March 2007.
 These are their results:

 The services were said to be well signed and have good facilities, but they were let down by the prices and variety of food on offer.
 The baby changing room was described as "a potential health hazard".

-Cardiff West was also inspected by the AA on the 4th and 5th of April 2004.
+Cardiff West was also inspected by The AA on 4 and 5 April 2004.
 These are their results: